nexpy/nexpy/README.md

 scripts/nexpy
 ```

-To run from the install location, add the $prefix/bin directory to your path
+To run from the installed location, add the $prefix/bin directory to your path
 (only if you installed outside the python installation), and then run:

 ```